dpghorm/vimrc/bundle/README.txt

-Pathogen - plug-in manager that puts things in the bundle/ directory and auto-loads.
+After adding a new plugin, you need to run ':Helptags' Pathogen - plug-in manager that puts things in the bundle/ directory and auto-loads.
 CtrlP - fuzzy file/buffer finder
 tcomment - Comments